What is a twitter pitch party?

 I copied and pasted in my prepared tweets and checked-in throughout the day, then just as I had resigned myself to another no response, extraordinarily, a heart pinged up beneath a children’s non-fiction pitch – and that heart was from an agent.

 I signed with Becky Bagnell of Lindsey Literary Agency, but not immediately, there was a bit of back and forth and the manuscript that belonged to that pitch very nearly sold, but not in the end.
-Pitching certainly has its ups and downs, but in the last year, we have sold four other manuscripts to publishers.
+Pitching certainly has its ups and downs, but in the last two years, we have sold 6 manuscripts to publishers plus sequels.
 I have had to write marketing proposals for all submissions and the pitch goes right at the top of the proposal doc.
 On reflection, preparing for the twitter pitch parties was an important practise ground for the commercial realities of the industry.

 Twitter pitch events offer a lot more than the hope of a longed-for agent or editor.